 The arbitration process is similar to a trial in that the parties make opening statements and present evidence to the arbitrator.
 After the hearing, the arbitrator issues an award.

 It is very common that employees are required to sign arbitration agreements by their employers as a condition of their employment or continued employment.
 The primary reason employers require arbitration agreements to be signed is because employees generally cannot file a class action lawsuit when they have signed an arbitration agreement.
-If you signed an arbitration agreement, you can only bring these claims in arbitration and only on an individual basis for your individual unpaid wages.
+If you signed an arbitration agreement, your employer may attempt to file a Motion to Compel Arbitration in which case the Court will decide whether the arbitration agreement is binding.
+If the Court decides same, then you can only bring these claims in arbitration and only on an individual basis for your individual unpaid wages.

 For more detailed updates, please contact James Reid with our Law Firm at the below information: